nicodoggie/bastion-falls/content/notes/sea-hags/what-have-the-hags-of-hama-been-doing.md

 ### How do we reintroduce the Deep Lore?

 There should be a meaningful way of introducing the Deep Lore again after it seemed to no longer be relevant.
 It was never talked about again when the characters arrived at Rainoso.
 It makes sense, since there are no actual Hags on the island anymore--at least not in the same vain as the \[location:136\] from \[location:137\].
 The only ones who even have any chance at knowing stores about the Deep Lore are the old natives of Raibon.
-A sizeable population of them are in the East Side of \[location:97\].
+A sizeable population of them are in the East Side of [Port Rainoso](@/locations/port-rainoso.md).

 ### Nana Clarita